What I Do

 The AFL-CIO is governed by a quadrennial convention at which all AFL-CIO members are represented by delegates elected by their fellow union members.
 These delegates set broad policies and goals for the union movement, as well as our Constitution, and every four years elect officers who govern the day-to-day work of the AFL-CIO.

-In 2009, delegates to the 26th AFL-CIO Constitutional Convention elected Richard Trumka as president and Elizabeth Shuler as secretary-treasurer.
-Arlene Holt Baker was re-elected as executive vice president.
+In 2013, delegates to the 27th AFL-CIO Constitutional Convention re-elected Richard Trumka as president and Elizabeth Shuler as secretary-treasurer.
+Tefere Gebre was elected as executive vice president.

 The AFL-CIO Constitution calls for diversity of gender, race, ethnicity and work sector on our governing bodies.